 Marrakech, Morocco’s capital city, is a truly magical place, overflowing with markets, gardens, palaces and mosques.
 We walked along the bustling streets of the Medina, meeting local vendors and indulging in the sweet and savory aromas of the city’s vibrant spices and the gorgeous textiles and handmade fabrics draped throughout.
 We stopped to hear the monotone sounds from nearby mosques calling for prayer, reverberating across the Medina’s maze and up the mountainside.

 To further appreciate the local culture we hired a friendly tour guide and anthropologist named Afrahim of Atlas Journey Tour Company to escort us from Marrakech to the Sahara Desert.
-Afrahim was an immensely valuable resource and educated us on many local traditions we otherwise wouldn’t have known.
+Avraham was an immensely valuable resource and educated us on many local traditions we otherwise wouldn’t have known.
 Figs, he said, must be eaten with olive oil, and are a known remedy for high cholesterol and digestive health.
 Nuts and dried fruit are incredibly popular across Moroccan cuisine and are readily found lining the city markets.
-Afrahim informed us that its also customary to eat dates in odd numbers, as it creates balance in one’s physical and mental state, ensuring a happier life.
+Avraham informed us that it’s also customary to eat dates in odd numbers, as it creates balance in one’s physical and mental state, ensuring a happier life.
 Food is essential to Moroccan culture, and as Afrahim stated “when your stomach is empty your mind does not work,” to that we fully agree.

 Morocco is known for its food, but above all its landscape, especially the majestic Sahara Desert.
 We began our journey there with a drive to the edge of Erg Chebbi, one of Morocco’s Saharan ergs–impressively large seas of dunes formed by wind-blown sand.
-As we approached, the landscape turned from a rocky, gray mixture to a brilliant, orange colored sand.
+As we approached, the landscape turned from a rocky, gray mixture to brilliant, orange-colored sand.
 A line in the sand was literally drawn before us, signifying the beginning of our journey on camelback.

 We trekked to our camp as the sun went down, the sky first changing from pink, to orange, then blue, to purple–warming up then cooling down as we rode on.
 We passed quaint oases and amazing dunes–smooth, perfect, uniform colored crests against the striking blue sky.
-The peaceful silence of the desert was unlike anything I had ever experienced, and the absence of sound so overwhelming it felt as if I was underwater.
+The peaceful silence of the desert was unlike anything I had ever experienced, and the absence of sound was so overwhelming it felt as if I was underwater.

 Essaouira also maintains the elements of a romantic, resort community, and the beaches are a popular surfing destination, something Philippe and Elie took full advantage of.
-Morocco is known as one of the best winter spots for European surfers, and Essaouira carries the local title of “the windy city,” making it relatively consistent for good surfing conditions year round.
+Morocco is known as one of the best winter spots for European surfers, and Essaouira carries the local title of “the windy city,” making it relatively consistent for good surfing conditions year-round.
 While my family rode the local waters I embraced the local food scene, educating myself in the authentic style of tagine cooking, a technique I brought home and have been experimenting with to get me through the winter months.

 When I think about our range of experiences and the many people who contributed to our journey I am filled with gratitude for our time there.
 From the stunning architecture of its ancient cities, to its sweeping deserts, and epic mountain ranges, Morocco is a place that fills you with warmth and vitality wherever you go.
 The opportunity to explore a place so different than our daily life is a gift, and Morocco is a gift to the world.